flexmonster/api-data-source/guide.md

 ## Step 4.
 Handle requests for members

-The next request to handle is the request for members for the field.
+The next request to handle is the request for the field's members.

-Read more details about [members request](spec.md#22-members-request) in the documentation and implement response for your data set.
+Read more details about the [members request](spec.md#22-members-request) in the documentation and implement response for your data set.

-Now in the Field List, you will be able to select a string field for rows or for columns and retrieve their members.
+Now in the Field List, you will be able to select a string field for rows or for columns and retrieve its members.

 ## Step 5.
 Handle requests for aggregated data

-When in the Field List a field is selected for rows and/or columns and a numeric field is selected for measures, the [select request](spec.md#23-select-request-for-pivot-table) is sent to the endpoint.
+When a field is selected for rows and/or columns and a numeric field is selected for measures in the Field List, the [select request](spec.md#23-select-request-for-pivot-table) is sent to the endpoint.

-In this step `query.aggs` part of the request should be implemented (select request also has `query.filter` and `query.fields`, but they can be skipped for now):
+In this step handling of the `query.aggs` part of the request should be implemented (a select request can also have `query.filter` and `query.fields`, but they can be skipped for now):
 ```typescript
 {
     "type": "select"